Did you know? I-Share allows you to request a loan! Check I-Share Online for loans!

-There is no charge to fill ILL requests for material, unless you choose to use the RUSH service or request a dissertation using the Dissertation Express service.
-In both cases, additional paper work must be filled out at the Borrowing Office to be sure that these fees are approved by the requester.
+Fees are not passed on to users for ILL requests for research materials unless you choose to use the RUSH service or request a dissertation using the Dissertation Express service.
+In both cases, additional paper work must be filled out at the Borrowing Office to be sure that these fees are approved by the requester before we incur them.

 Materials normally circulate for 21 days and renewals are not granted.
-However, there are a few exceptions: Videotapes circulate for two weeks.
+However, there are a few exceptions.
+Media types of materials usually circulate for two weeks.
 Materials lent from the Center for Research Libraries (CRL) and dissertations obtained through the Dissertation Express service circulate for 30 days at a time and can be renewed for periods up to one year.